Vocabulary for ASVAB

 1. Take a test run (initially and regularly thereafter)

 The first and foremost way to gauge your competency in words is to take a sample test.
 The sample test will help you to understand your weak areas so that you can work on them.
 The initial test will tell you the amount of effort required to build your vocabulary.
-This step will also help you to plan your preparation for the ASVAB vocabulary because if your initial scores are not up to the mark, you can estimate the timeline for your preparation.
+This step will also help you to plan your preparation because if your initial scores are not up to the mark, you can estimate the time line for your preparation.

 2. Read as much as you can

 Build your vocabulary by reading as much as you can.
-ASVAB vocabulary cannot be built overnight and requires intense preparation and wide reading.
+Vocabulary cannot be developed overnight and requires intense preparation and wide reading.
 Make sure that you read a variety of topics in order to absorb words from different subjects.